CindyJS/CindyJS/ref/Entering_Program_Code.md

 This window contains several components that require explanation.
 The main part of the window is occupied by a large white space (the middle part of the right side).
 This is the text field in which you will enter your script later on.
-The left side of the window is occupied by a "tree view," in which you can select an occasion upon which a script should be executed.
+The left side of the window is occupied by a "tree view", in which you can select an occasion upon which a script should be executed.
 The first step in entering a script consists in choosing a suitable occasion.

 The lower part of the right side is reserved for console output, while the top part of the window contains some controls and a field in which you can enter a name for your script.